 - The neutrality of the public service and other agencies in the state sector must be protected throughout the pre-election period.
-Particular care should be taken to ensure the appropriate use of officials for policy development purposes in the lead-up to a general election.
+Particular care should be taken to ensure the appropriate use of officials for policy development purposes in the lead-up to a general election (see Chapter 6 of the Cabinet Manual).
 Policy work carried out by officials for a Minister should not be used to develop party political material or be labelled as party policy.
-A "government policy" should generally be confirmed through the Cabinet and Cabinet committee decision-making process and then announced by the Minister in his or her official capacity. - Once government decisions have been announced, however, they can appear in party political material used in an election campaign, as long as they are identified as government decisions. - Political party policies that have not been worked on by officials or been the subject of government decisions may, of course, appear in party political material used in the election campaign.
-Such policies must not, however, be labelled "government policies".
+A "government policy" should generally be confirmed through the Cabinet and Cabinet committee decision-making process and then announced by the Minister in their official capacity. - Once government decisions have been announced, however, they can appear in party political material used in an election campaign, as long as they are identified as government decisions.